-In the threshold settings dialog, the Deassertion Hysteresis field determines a new level to turn on the "de-assert" action.
+In the threshold settings dialog, the Deassertion Hysteresis field determines a new level to turn on the "deassertion" action.

 This function is similar to a thermostat, which instructs the air conditioner to turn on the cooling system when the temperature exceeds a pre-determined level.
-"Deassertion Hysteresis" instructs the PXE to de-assert a state for a sensor only when that sensor's reading hits the "deassertion" level.
+"Deassertion Hysteresis" instructs the PXE to de-assert the worse state for a sensor only when that sensor's reading hits the pre-determined "deassertion" level.

 For upper thresholds, this "deassertion" level is a decrease against each threshold.
 For lower thresholds, this level is an increase to each threshold.
+The value of the decrease or increase is exactly the hysteresis value.